Tbhussen/CodeAlpha_Iris_flower_Classification/README.md

 We started by separating the features and the labels, then each were put in training or test set based on a **30%** test set scheme.
 The results might not be reproducible as we didn't specify a random_state parameter.

 As the following labelling is a categorical one, we used K-Nearest-Neighbor(KNN).
 We specified that there are **3** labels that the model should be able to differentiate between: _Iris-setosa_, _Iris-versicolor_, and _Iris-virginica_.
+This model_type uses a scatter plot and measures the distances between each record_point and the categories, then it assigns a label based on the closest distance.

 The last run of the model gave a **100.0%** accuracy score.
 The `heatmap` reflecting the cofusion matrix, represents the distribution of correct labels achieved by the KNN model.

 _Project_Done_